 LEADERSHIP AND ORGANIZATIONAL CORE VALUES: Authenticity vs. Hypocrisy

 Leaders can demonstrate authenticity in their commitment to core values through effective communication, integration and daily behaviors.
 On the other hand, hypocrisy of leadership happens if the core values are contradicted by leadership actions.
 As J. Evans notes, “Core values do not add value if the behavior of those who typically have the most power in organizations do not demonstrate them at work.”

 The chart to the right shows leadership authenticity and hypocrisy characteristics as applied to core values that are unique but also some that are common—as garnered from a quick internet search of some organizations in the region: a medical center, a manufacturer, a non-profit and a university.

+SO WHAT?
 Aside from the impact on the individual employee, why does this matter?
 Because leadership does not occur in a vacuum.
 Every leadership action, good and bad, is observed and processed by others.